 Chubb is defending the company’s directors and officers.
 The total cost of the litigation to date is approximately $400,000 in Canada and $800,000 in the U.S. However, with the recent derivative action, the litigation process has now re-started.
 The costs associated with this are currently undeterminable.

-In general, this is the most common type of claim against private company directors and officers – the company becomes insolvent and the creditors sue the Directors & Officers alleging that they have misrepresented the status of the company in order to continue to gain credit.
-Further, in the case of insolvency, the Directors & Officers are also going to have personal exposure for all of the statutory liabilities that can arise including sales tax, vacation pay, unpaid wages and possible pension contributions.”
+In general, this is the most common type of claim against private company directors and officers – the company becomes insolvent and the unsecured creditors sue the Directors & Officers alleging that they have misrepresented the status of the company in order to continue to gain credit.
+Further, in the case of licensed insolvency trustee, the Directors & Officers are also going to have personal exposure for all of the statutory liabilities that can arise including sales tax, vacation pay, unpaid wages and possible pension contributions.”
 2